AdamAmusa/crytpo_workflow/README.md

 ### 3. Use of Angular Router
 ![Router Configuration](image-14.png)

-The typescript file defines the global routes that will render a page to the user.
-It uses Ionic RouterModule to configure the routes and lazy load the components for each page.
+The typescript file above defines the global routes that will render a page to the user.
+It uses Ionic RouterModule to configure the routes and lazy load the componentes for each page.
+The routes include the paths for the home page as well as its children routes, the coinview page and the login page.
+The pages contain route guards which block users which arent signed in from accessing the page.
+These paths are then used when using Angular Router.

 **Import:**
 <br>